Skip to main content

 Preventing Salmonella

-Fighting micro-organisms such as salmonella is done with disinfectants.
-This is recommended for housing in livestock farming.
-This increases the resistance of the animals, making them less susceptible to infection.
-Unfortunately, traditional disinfectants also contain chemicals.
-The adverse effects of this are corrosion, sensitivity to water hardness.
-In addition, the chemicals are often toxic and irritating to animals that come into contact with them.
+Fighting Salmonella and other microorganisms starts with hygiene and disinfection.
+It is crucial to keep the living environment of animals clean, especially in intensive livestock farming.
+This increases the animals' resistance, making them less susceptible to infections.
+A disinfection method can help with this.
+Unfortunately, traditional disinfectants contain harmful chemicals.
+The downsides of these chemicals include corrosion and sensitivity to water hardness.
+Moreover, these agents are often toxic and irritating to animals that come into contact with them.

-Livestock drinking water is the most common source of salmonella contamination.
-Especially when we are talking about surface or ditch water.
-But groundwater and tap water are also not safe.
+The drinking water of livestock is the most common source of Salmonella contamination, especially when using surface or ditch water.
+Groundwater and tap water are not always safe either.
 Once in the barn, the water can become contaminated with the bacteria.
-And contaminated drinking water is the fastest way for all animals to become infected.
-Toxic pesticides with chemicals are obviously not an option for this.
-Disinfection in a biodegradable way is now possible with Watter.
-It is the outcome to effectively combat salmonella.
+This is the fastest way for all animals to become infected.
+Toxic pesticides with harmful chemicals are, of course, not an option here.
+Disinfection in a biodegradable way is a good alternative, and this can be done with Watter.
+It is the solution to effectively combat Salmonella in a sustainable manner.

 Combating Salmonella in livestock farming

-One of those places where you want to prevent and combat the salmonella bacteria is the Livestock Farm.
-Your cows, chickens, goats or pigs may be carrying it long before the salmonella symptoms become apparent.
-Despite the lack of symptoms, the animals do suffer from it.
-The feed is absorbed less well and logically the production will decrease.
-The disease only develops when the animal is weakened or stressed.
-Salmonella damage is also extremely costly for a dairy farm or medium-sized intensive farm.
-Nutreco investigated this and the figures do not lie: salmonella causes €5,000 to €10,000 in damage per year in this category.
+One of the places where you want to prevent and combat the Salmonella bacteria is in livestock farming.
+Your cows, chickens, goats, or pigs may carry the bacteria long before the symptoms of Salmonella become apparent.
+Even without visible symptoms, the animals suffer from it.
+Feed is less well absorbed, and logically, production will decrease.
+The disease often becomes more severe when the animal is weakened or stressed.
+The damage caused by Salmonella is also extremely costly for a dairy farm or an average-sized intensive livestock farm.
+Nutreco researched this, and the figures are significant: Salmonella causes between €5,000 and €10,000 in damage per year in this sector.

 Salmonella in the food industry

-Salmonella is also a problem in factories where food is processed, and not just in wet places.
-Salmonella also occurs in dry products such as powders.
-The tricky part is that salmonella survives just fine without moisture and food.
-It goes into a kind of sleep mode.
-As soon as water and food are added, the bacteria wakes up and can multiply again.
-Controlling dry products is difficult.
-So the focus is on prevention.
-When preventing salmonella in the food industry, it is important to look at the entire chain and to disinfect everything that can lead to contamination in the environment of the product.
-Not only in your own company, but also with suppliers and in their environment.
-Can pests have access to the product?
-Is there contact with manure, infected people or a chance of pigeon droppings on the wheel of a forklift?
+Salmonella is not only a problem in livestock farming but also in the food industry.
+The bacteria can survive in both moist and dry environments, making it particularly difficult to combat.
+In dry products, Salmonella goes into a kind of dormant state.
+When water and food become available again, the bacteria wake up and can multiply once more.
+Combating Salmonella in dry products is challenging, so the focus is on prevention.
+When preventing Salmonella in the food industry, it is important to consider the entire supply chain and disinfect everything that can lead to contamination of the product’s environment.
+This includes not only your own company but also your suppliers and their surroundings.
+Does the product have access to pests?
+Is there contact with manure, infected people, or even pigeon droppings on the wheels of a forklift?

 Fighting Salmonella with Watter